Easy Chicken Pot Pie With Puff Pastry You Can Make Tonight!

 - Salt and pepper to taste

-- one Package of frozen puff pastry thawed, the kind that doesn't need rolling
+- 1 pkg puff pastry frozen, then thawed, the kind that doesn't need rolling

 - Mix 2 tbsp of the butter with the flour and put aside

 - In a separate bowl, dissolve the cornstarch in the milk and set this aside

 - Using a large saucepan, cook the onion and celery in the 4 tbsp. of butter and season with salt and pepper to your taste

 - Add the potato and the broth and bring to a boil, then cover and cook for 10 minutes.